com-480-data-visualization/Olympic1500/README.md

 > - What am I trying to show with my visualization?
 > - Think of an overview for the project, your motivation, and the target audience.

+We want to analyze and visualize Olympic 1500 metre data through time in a complete and innovative way.
+Our target audience is sport fans curious to learn more about statistics, tactics and trends of Olympic 1500 metre races.
+It is in this frame of mind that we unpack and visualize various factors, showing similar trends in race evolution that we will try to categorize.

 ### Exploratory Data Analysis

 > Pre-processing of the data set you chose
 > - Show some basic statistics and get insights about the data

+1. This dataset provides us with the name, sex, country, year and winning Olympic time.
+2. This dataset provides us with the medal count by country in the Men's 1,500m at the Summer Olympics from 1896 to 2020.
+3. Each row in this dataset is an individual athlete’s individual performance in an Olympic event.
+4. We use this source to complete missing information with event-specific split times from the World Athletics Website, for example: 2020 and 2024 longitudinal data.

 ### Related work